 Role: Carmen (Don José)

 Tenor Adam Diegel regularly earns international acclaim for his impassioned dramatic sensibilities, powerful voice, and classic leading-man looks.
 Last season, Diegel performed two of his signature roles throughout the world as Pinkerton in Madama Butterfly at Opera Hong Kong and Palm Beach Opera and as Don José in Carmen at San Francisco Opera, PORTopera, and Opera San Antonio.
 Acclaimed as Cavaradossi in Tosca, a role he has performed at Glimmerglass Opera and will soon reprisewith Palm Beach Opera, Diegel will also be back at The Metropolitan Opera for performances in Normaand Madama Butterflyand at Mill City Summer Opera for Don José yet again.
 Diegel also sang the title role in Verdi’s Don Carlowith Lithuanian National Opera, Ruggerio in La rondine with Opera Santa Barbara, Ismaele in Nabucco with The Metropolitan Opera and Opera Philadelphia, and the tenor solo in Verdi’s Requiem with Alabama Symphony Orchestra and Spokane Symphony.
-Additionally, Diegel currently serves as Artistic Director for Opera San Antonio.
 He holds degrees from Yale University and University of Memphis.

 Event: Sirens of Gospel